MTA Website Redesign

 Rethink and redesign a better experience for people checking the Metro North Rail schedule through MTA website.

-Redesign a new experience of checking Metro North Rail schedule on MTA website with using Google Material design language.
+This was a design challenge.
+The goal is to redesign a new experience of checking Metro North Rail schedule on MTA website with using Google Material design language.

 I conducted an online survey to help me understand current situation and the problem space.
 Then I went to Grand Central Terminal, asking 10 people to help me fill out the paper surveys and chatting with them.
 Though this, I familiarized the process of checking a train schedule, tools people use, frequency of using and their feelings and concerns.